0333 305 1785 ∙ enquiries@forestcare.co.uk

 A person living with dementia may require a specialist dementia care home when they are struggling to live independently and it is no longer safe for them to remain in their own home.
 The latter stages of dementia can be challenging, when is the right time to move into a care home and who should make that decision.
 Specialist dementia care can help to meet the needs of people living with dementia as their condition progresses and eases the distress of those who have been caring for them.

 While all Forest Care homes can accommodate residents with early dementia, Holly Lodge is our award-winning purpose-built specialist dementia care home in Surrey, offering both residential dementia care and nursing dementia care, and welcoming residents with different conditions and stages of dementia.
-Holly Lodge uses contemporary design to create calming and stimulating environments, with digital wallpapers of familiar destinations for reminiscence therapy, and soft furnishing of varying textures to allow residents to easily distinguish between items.
+Holly Lodge uses contemporary design to create calming and stimulating environments, with digital wallpapers of familiar destinations for reminiscence therapy, and soft furnishings of varying textures to allow residents to easily distinguish between items.
 Little touches such as memory boxes are a talking point and orientation aid enabling residents to easily find their bedrooms.
 Their activity team organises a variety of engaging and multi-sensory group and one-to-one activities and experiences to help improve concentration, communication and social interaction, including ‘Guess the scent’ games, baking and gardening with different aromas and textures, textural arts & crafts, Pets as Therapy visits (alpacas, piglets and penguins to name a few!), themed props in live music sessions and textured balls during exercises.

 “…Our profound gratitude for the care, kindness and respect all the staff showed mum as her dementia progressed.
 In the final hours of her life, the staff could not have been more professional.
 While it took her a little while to settle in, in all the photos we have of her at Holly Lodge she is smiling and happy which is a great comfort.
 She was looked after superbly and kept safe…We definitely picked the right place for her to spend her final years.”
 Relative review.